-Let’s answer this question in today’s Real Readers Ask segment.
-Brian and Kristin, a couple in Arlington, Virginia, wrote to me asking:
+Let’s answer this question by featuring Brian and Kristin, a couple in Arlington, Virginia, who wrote to me asking:

 “My question is about your 1 percent rule for rental housing.
 What do you think about that rule when applied to the high-cost area where we live?